pbui-project/pbui-main/CONTRIBUTING.md

 For cases of reporting bugs, discussing project state, or just asking general questions, you have two options:

-1. Reach out in the maintainer channel #pbui on Freenode
+1. Reach out in the maintainer channel #pbui on Libera

 2. [Create an issue](https://github.com/pbui-project/pbui-main/issues) on this repository.
 Please give as much detail as you can, especially when reporting bugs.